ocapn/syrup/draft-specification.md

 ### Positive Integers

 Integers are serialized as a base 10 string format beginning with the most significant digit until the least significant digit.
 The integer is then followed by a `+` character.
+Positive Integers have no upper bound.

 The integer 0 (zero) is considered positive.